 For tasks that you've been putting off for one reason or another, 25 minutes might be too long.
 If you're feeling a lot of mental resistance, or you just can't get yourself to stay focused for 25 minutes, try a 15-, 10-, or even 5-minute pomodoro.

 For most people, most of the time, the sweet spot will be in the 25-50 minute range for peak concentration with a 5-15 minute break.
 Try mixing your intervals based on your available energy, the type of work, and how much a task makes you want to bury your head in cute puppy videos on YouTube instead.

 Get away from screens during breaks

-Whatever you do, your break will be much more mentally refreshing if you get away from the glowing hypnosis of your computer or phone.
+Whatever you do, your break will be much more mentally refreshing if you escape the glowing hypnosis of your computer or phone.